-Managing customer experience is in vogue at the moment.
-This is particularly the case for competitive industries where there is little differentiation in terms of price points and services offered such as banking and utilities.
+Managing customer experience has been in vogue for a number of years.
+This is particularly the case for competitive industries where there is little differentiation in terms of price points and services offered such as banking, retail and utilities.
 Touting the company’s focus on ‘customer experience is the new mantra for a lot of companies.

 Most financial services firms and telecom companies, amongst others, have been jumping on this bandwagon and have built various customer experience teams and centres of excellence.
-However, for large innovative US companies such Starbucks, Apple and Intel Customer Experience has been at the heart of how products and services have been designed for over 10 years.
+However, for large innovative US companies such Starbucks, Apple and Intel, Customer Experience has been at the heart of how products and services have been designed for over 20 years.

 What are the key challenges in driving customer experience management?
 Research by Harvard Business Review Analytics Services in 2014 showed that 51% of companies surveyed indicated one of their top challenges to be achieving a single view of the customer.
 In addition, 51% of companies surveyed also indicated that building new customer experiences is another key challenge.
 These two are not mutually exclusive as you may point out.

 This conundrum strikes at the heart of the reality for large organisations – the ability to integrate different sources of customer data across different departments, channels, and systems into a picture that can be easily understood and utilised.
 This is necessary to truly achieve a single view of the customer.
 It is then through a single view of the customer that companies may be able to change or build new customer experiences.

 However, there is one very large gap in this equation.
 The key focus on driving customer experience improvements through data has been on CRM systems that capture various customer and marketing data.
 CRM systems have focused on providing effective marketing automation, salesforce automation, and contact centre automation.
 Other than data companies have also invested heavily in digital and other self-service channels.

 What about the other side of the equation?
 I.e. an integrated single picture of the initiatives that the company is driving to define/change the customer experience (intentionally or unintentionally)?